 banknote based on the ONE side !
 Which I cannot understand why !

-Because if the banknote is clean on the obverse, as it has been protected
+Because the banknote can be clean on the obverse, as it has been protected

-whilst being folded whilst the reverse or back of the banknote get dirty.
+whilst being folded but the reverse or back of the banknote gets dirty !

 This way the collector can judge what the banknote might look like.